chris-king1/resume/docs/work-history.md

 # Work history

+View the details of my work history as a technical writer and information architect.
+I can provide more details about each position upon request.

 ## \(2010 – present) **Capgemini / IBM**: Information Architect and Lead Technical Writer

 * Research, write, and update technical content in DITA/XML.
 Use highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.